The easiest way to start up Kawa is to run the ‘kawa’ program.

 The following options control which calling conventions are used:

-form is constant, assuming it isn't modified in the current module.
-However, it is possible some other module might modify the binding offn
+fndeclared using a(define (fn args) body)form is constant, assuming it isn't modified in the current module.
+However, it is possible some other module might modify the binding offn.
+You can use the--no-inlineto disable the assumption thatfnis constant.

 it is usually faster.